Jared-Lim/Heretic-s-Skills/README.md

 # Heretic's Skills

 Parser for that weird skills.js file
-According to results.txt, there are 11 variables, 12 if we count notes
+According to results.txt, there are 11 variables
 >nameJP
 >nameEN
 >attribute